 You read-across between ethylbenzene with EC No. 202-849-4 (CAS No. 100-41-4) as source substance and the Substance as target substance.
-You have provided a read-across justification document in IUCLID Section 13 entitled
+You have provided a read-across justification document in IUCLID Section 13 entitled "

 In addition, in your technical dossier you also report the result of studies conducted with other substances identified as "mixed xylenes / 924-522-1; xylene / 1330-20-7 / 215-535-7" hereafter called "mixed xylenes".
 You indicate that the corresponding test materials are "technical grade" mixed xylenes and you report various composition as summarized in the following table 1.
-None of these test materials' composition fall into the substance identity profile (SIP) of the Substance because the content of p-xylene is lower and/or the content of ethylbenzene and/or m-xylene is higher than the concentration range reported in the SIP of the Substance.
+None of these test materials' composition fall into the substance identity profile (SIP) of the Substance because the content of p-xylene is lower than the concentration range reported in the SIP of the Substance and/or it includes significant amounts of o-xylene which is not a consituent included in the SIP of the Substance.
 Therefore, these test substances are regarded as analogue substances.
 However, you have not provided any read-across justification.